 Time to process applications

-Minor applications take between 6 and 8 weeks to be processed and have a decision sent out.
+Minor applications take between six and eight weeks to be processed and have a decision sent out.
 Major applications take up to 13 weeks to process, or 16 weeks if accompanied by an environmental impact assessment.

-If valid, we aim to register and acknowledge within 5 working days.
+If valid, we aim to register and acknowledge within five working days.
 If the application is found to be invalid, you will be written to separately and asked to provide the necessary information.
-Your application will not be processed until the missing information is received, if the information is not received within the time specified then we reserve the right to nullify your submission and take no further action.
+Your application will not be processed until the missing information is received, if the information is not received within the time specified, we reserve the right to nullify your submission and take no further action.

 The acknowledgement letter will provide the name of the Case Officer dealing with the application and a target date by which we aim to make a decision.
-Please note that no contact will be entered into regarding an “update” on the progress of the application, the Case Officer will not be in a position to offer an update.
-The application progress can be tracked using Public Access and any important target dates can also be viewed.
+No contact will be entered into regarding an update on the progress of the application.
+The application progress and any important target dates can be tracked using public access.